0xdeadbeer/donut.c/README.md

 Donut math: how donut.c works
 =============================

-This famous code was written by Andy Sloane
+This famous code was written by Andy Sloane.
+It was written in the 2006 but has recently been re surfacing on the internet.

 This is the code: